-- Have a plan for orderly arrival and departure that maintains appropriate physical distancing and facial covering/mask wearing in transit to the meeting/session space. - Self-screening and parent-screening for symptoms of COVID-19 (including temperature screening) should take place prior to arrival. - These symptoms include fever or chills, cough, shortness of breath/difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea. - Those who exhibit any of these symptoms should not participate. - When in doubt about symptoms or possible exposure to COVID-19, families and individuals should stay home and not participate. - Parishes are not required to screen symptoms but should ask all parents and caregivers to take responsibility (providing a report if requested).
+- Have a plan for orderly arrival and departure that maintains appropriate physical distancing and facial covering/mask wearing in transit to the meeting/session space. - Self-screening and parent-screening for symptoms of COVID-19 (including temperature screening) should take place prior to arrival. - These symptoms include fever or chills, cough, shortness of breath/difficulty breathing, fatigue, muscle or body aches, headache, loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea. - o Those who exhibit any of these symptoms should not participate. - When in doubt about symptoms or possible exposure to COVID-19, families and individuals should stay home and not participate. - o Individuals who are pending a COVID-19 test result for themselves or for those living in their household should not participate in sessions or meetings. - Parishes are not required to screen symptoms but should ask all parents and caregivers to take responsibility (providing a report if requested).
 For parishes that choose to screen participants' temperature, a non-contact thermometer should be used, and temperatures should be screened prior to joining the group.
-Those with a temperature of 100.0 or over (or lower and not feeling well) should return home. - Take attendance and maintain attendance records if needed for contact tracing purposes. - Try to minimize physical contact with the facility as much as possible. - Provide easy access to hand sanitizing/handwashing stations on-site; good hygiene should be promoted, and parents are key partners.
+Those with a temperature of 100.0 or over (or lower and not feeling well) should return home. - Take attendance and maintain attendance records for contact tracing purposes. - Try to minimize physical contact with the facility as much as possible. - Provide easy access to hand sanitizing/handwashing stations on-site; good hygiene should be promoted, and parents are key partners.